Swim Instructor

 What's something that 'traditional' swim instruction has always taught a certain way but that you think needs revising or updating?

-Asked by MP almost 10 years ago
+Asked by MP about 10 years ago

 Wow...
 That question is a pretty open one.
 There are many different strokes, different areas to teach within each stroke -- beyond even the foundations of just getting to that point -- and many different theories on teaching.
 I've worked for different organizations and entirely different teaching structures & principles.
 Overall, I think the most important thing as an instructor is to keep an open mind, watch other instructors around you, absorb what's good, practice your craft, and outside of the work setting, do your homework.
 The Flutter Kick -- for example -- is one of those areas where a lot of coaches agree to disagree.
 Some believe, a swimmer should be taught to point their toes.
 I am one who believes that the feet should be loose and relaxed.
 The feet do go to work and still have an active role with the flutter kick by snapping through the ankle on the downward thrust, but..should remain relaxed.
 Hope that helps!